mattmaas/Jarvis-Assistant-for-HASS/README.md

 Ensure all API keys and tokens are kept secret and not shared publicly.
 Adjust these settings according to your specific setup and preferences.

-## Auto Interpreter Mode for Voice Pipelines

-Jarvis starts in auto interpreter mode by default for voice pipelines.
-This intelligent feature automatically selects the most appropriate pipeline based on the content of your voice command.
-Here's how it works:

-1. When you give a voice command, Jarvis analyzes the content of your speech.
-2. Based on keywords and context, it selects the most suitable Home Assistant Assist pipeline to process your request.
-3. This allows for more flexible and context-aware responses, as different pipelines can be optimized for various types of commands (e.g., smart home control, information queries, or complex tasks).

-You can still manually select a specific pipeline if needed, but the auto interpreter mode ensures that Jarvis adapts to your diverse needs without requiring explicit pipeline selection for each command.

-## Usage

-Once Jarvis is running:

-1. Say the wake word "Jarvis" to activate the assistant.
-2. Give your command or ask a question.
-3. Jarvis will process your request and respond accordingly.

-### Example Commands

-- "Jarvis, turn on the living room lights"
-- "Jarvis, what's the temperature outside?"
-- "Jarvis, type an email to John"
-- "Jarvis, open my project folder"

 ## Troubleshooting